Essiac tea with Sheep Sorrel roots included!

 The original Native American formula is an 8-herb combination, but Rene Caisse refined it to four herbs in the 1920s and subsequently primarily used four herbs as her basic formula for the rest of her life.
 There are many different versions of 8-herb Essiac being sold today, but none of the 8-herb formulas being sold contain the correct eight herbs.
 They generally have six of them right.
 However, Rene Caisse is not known to have ever used blessed thistle or kelp in Essiac.
 Archival evidence suggests that the original 8 herbs were: Burdock (Arctium Lappa), Sheep sorrel (Rumex acetosella), Slippery elm (Ulmus Rubra), Turkey rhubarb (Rheum palmatum), Red clover (Trifolium pratense), Watercress (Rorippa nasturtium aquaticum), Periwinkle (Vinca major/minor), and Goldthread (Coptis trifolia).

 Nurse Caisse did work with other herbs besides the four in the classic Essiac formula, including some of the original 8 herbs.
-She patented a kidney remedy, and made a salve for radiation burns, and those formulae are included in The Complete Essiac Essentials book (Sheila Snow/Mali Klein, 2010).
+She patented a kidney remedy, and made a salve for radiation burns, and those formulae are included in The Complete Essiac Essentials book (Sheila Snow/Mali Klein, 2010, Softcover, 135 pages).
 The classic four-herb formula was made public 16 years after Rene Caisse's death when her long-time friend and helper Mary McPherson filed an affidavit with the Bracebridge Ontario Town Clerk.

 The Snow/Klein collaboration.